1justingilmore/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/support/known-issues.md

 ## Role Based Access Control (RBAC)

-- RBAC deployment will not succeed on machines that are configured to use Windows Defender Application Control (WDAC, formerly known as Code Integrity.)
+- RBAC deployment will not succeed on machines that are configured to use Microsoft Defender Application Control (WDAC, formerly known as Code Integrity.)
 [16568455]

 - To use RBAC in a cluster, you must deploy the configuration to each member node individually.